flodef/FiMs-Pay/README.md

 -   NEXT_PUBLIC_DEFAULT_WALLET : The default wallet to connect to (for example, if you know all of your customers are only using one wallet).
 -   NEXT_PUBLIC_APP_TITLE=FiMs Pay : The app default title, that will be displayed in the web page and use as default merchant label.
 -   NEXT_PUBLIC_DEFAULT_LANGUAGE=en : The app default language if the browser language is not found as a translated language (currently, english, esperanto, spanish, french, japanese and portuguese).
--   NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID : The Google Spreadsheet ID to load data from (if not specified, data will be loaded from the [`server/data`](https://github.com/flodef/FiMs-Pay/blob/master/src/server/data) folder).
--   NEXT_PUBLIC_GOOGLE_API_KEY : The Google API key allowing to connect to a Spreadsheet.
 -   NEXT_PUBLIC_MERCHANT_IMAGE_PATH='/Img/Merchant/' : The path or Web address to where the merchant's logo is located
 -   NEXT_PUBLIC_FAUCET=https://spl-token-faucet.com : A web address to a SOL / SPL Token faucet
 -   NEXT_PUBLIC_ABOUT=https://solanapay.com/ : A web address to know more about the app / project
 -   NEXT_PUBLIC_PRIVATE_PAYMENT : Whether to use Private payments or not

+These are your personnal Private Keys.
+You can use them in your private `.env.local` (on your own machine) and in Vercel Environment settings (encrypted).
+DO NOT SHARE THEM OR USE THEM ANYWHERE ELSE !!!

+-   NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID : The Google Spreadsheet ID to load data from (if not specified, data will be loaded from the [`server/data`](https://github.com/flodef/FiMs-Pay/blob/master/src/server/data) folder).
+-   NEXT_PUBLIC_GOOGLE_API_KEY : The Google API key allowing to connect to a Spreadsheet.
+-   NEXT_PUBLIC_CRYPTO_SECRET : The crypto secret key used to cipher the FiMs wallet private key

 ## Private Payments